openstack/releases/doc/source/ocata/schedule.rst

 ---------------

-The week of 30 January - 3 February is the target date for projects following the `release:cycle-with-milestones`_ model to issue their first release candidate, with a deadline of 2 February.
+The week of 30 January - 3 February is the target date for projects following the :ref:`model-cycle-with-milestones` model to issue their first release candidate, with a deadline of 2 February.

 .. _o-hard-sf: